Exoskeleton: the intelligent solution for minimizing workloads in logistics?

-The human body is exposed to constant stress which, depending on the duration and intensity, can cause signs of wear and tear.
+The human body is exposed to constant stress which, depending on the duration and intensity, can cause signs of wear.
 In logistics in particular, there are many sectors in which physical effort is the standard, despite all the aids available.
 Joint pain is not only a problem for the person affected, but naturally also minimizes efficiency in the company.
-With the help of a so-called exoskeleton, it should be possible to make work easier precisely where constant carrying, lifting and bending leads to long-term damage.
+The help of a so-called exoskeleton aims to make work easier precisely where constant carrying, lifting and bending leads to long-term damage.

 The term "exoskeleton" as such is derived from the ancient Greek, exo meaning "outside" and skeletós meaning "dried out body".
-It is therefore not without reason that exoskeletons are always referred to as exoskeletons.
 Even though there are natural forms of exoskeletons in nature, such as the shells of snails or mussels, the focus is clearly on artificial everyday aids.

 One example: so-called orthoses.
 Orthoses, i.e. splints for the purpose of stabilizing or relieving certain parts of the body, are an important tool for therapy and regeneration in medicine.
 Further developed orthoses with special focal points then correspond most closely to an exoskeleton.